jaspector

 The town requires a zoning permit for all new structures and structural work to existing buildings, including new construction, additions, structural alterations, garages, carports, storage sheds, decks, patios, driveways, kennels, fences, pools, tennis courts, land development, clearing and grading, solar panel installation, cell towers, new businesses in existing buildings, and home occupations.

+Building permit fees in Irmo, SC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Building permit fees through CC&I show a $50 minimum fee..
 Fees are calculated as: Residential construction all $4.75 per $1,000 with $50 minimum; commercial construction tiered valuation schedule; subtrade permits have separate base plus valuation formulas..
 Plan check fee: Residential plan review 10% of permit; commercial plan review 50% of permit..

-1. Confirm whether the parcel is inside the Town of Irmo.
+To apply for a building permit in Irmo, SC, follow these steps: 1.
+Confirm whether the parcel is inside the Town of Irmo.
 2. Obtain the required Town of Irmo zoning permit for the project if the work involves new structures, structural work, land development, solar, cell towers, change of occupancy, home occupation, or similar listed activity.
 3. Obtain a Town of Irmo business license if you are a business, company, or contractor working in town.
 4. Coordinate building permit issuance, inspections, and certificate of occupancy with CC&I, which the town identifies as its third-party permitting and inspection service.
 5. Pay permit fees and any required plan review or county-related fees before issuance.
 6. Complete inspections through CC&I and obtain certificate of occupancy when applicable.

-Other cities in Lexington County
+Other jurisdictions in Lexington County.

-View all Lexington County jurisdictions →
+All Lexington County jurisdictions →